-As stated earlier, the BVBIU program initially began in Kramatorsk, attempting to train men to preach alongside students from KEGI.
-Sometimes this was successful and sometimes it was not.
-When the transition was made to Gorlovka in September 2007, a decision was made to focus solely on training men to preach (or women to be able to teach women/children in the Church).
-Due to the new facility and unlimited time constraints, the focus has been given to training men to become preachers, which mirrors the Bear Valley Bible Institute in Denver and all other Bear Valley extension schools.
+The focus is to training men to become preachers, which mirrors the Bear Valley Bible Institute in Denver and all other Bear Valley extension schools.
 This means that in a two-year period there are more than 1,800 hours of Bible training and the students participate in four campaigns, spread all over Ukraine.
 Nearly 75% of the classes are taught by Ukrainians and just a handful of Americans still participate in this process.
 The goal of all BV extension schools is to eventually “turn over the reigns” to the locals and now at BVBIU, Ukrainian brethren are in the main leadership roles.
 Our belief is that the locals will be more successful in reaching out to their own people, rather than having too strong of an American presence.

 Dean / Director

-As of September 2010, the current Dean is Dennis Sopelnik, a very godly, bright, and energetic Ukrainian who has been groomed for this position.
+Dennis Sopelnik is the Director of the school.
+Dennis is a very godly, bright, and energetic Ukrainian who has been groomed for this position.
 After graduating from BVBIU in 2005, Dennis began participating more and more in the program and was showing a lot of potential.
 He then went on to obtain his Master’s Degree from BVBIU and soon began teaching full-time.
 As a natural-born teacher (God-given ability) who has a Christ-like attitude, Dennis has earned the respect of the students at BVBIU.
 His stable presence also is a big plus in the Church and has proven himself as a very capable leader / recruiter / preacher.

 For More Information about the BVBIU Visit the Following Web site: